 here are many misconceptions about why Sikhs wear a turban.
 Some people believe it is normal headwear; however, it is an article of faith.
 Sikhs treat their turban with the utmost respect.
-In this article, we will discover the basics and the virtues behind wearing a turban.

 Basics About Wearing a Turban